 I was never keen on having an electric-assist bike.
-I guess I thought it would defeat the purpose, right?
+I guess I though it would defeat the purpose, right?
 Maybe I had just gotten older and more curmudgeonly than I realized.
-I like my bikes the way all my other bikes have always been, thank you very much.
+I like bikes the way all my other bikes have always been, thank you very much.

 Having ridden around on it for several months now, I can tell you I was missing the whole point of electric-assist.
 And at least the way it is implemented on this bike, it is not what I expected.